End of Life Law - Voluntary Assisted Dying -FAQs

 • practitioner administration, where the person is administered the medication by a health practitioner.

-VAD laws in each State are similar, but there are key differences.
+VAD laws in the States and the ACT are similar, but there are key differences.

 For an overview of Australian VAD laws read the End of Life Law Toolkit factsheet Overview of Voluntary Assisted Dying.